meeTeam05/datalogger/documents/firmware/FLOW_DIAGRAM_FIRMWARE.md

-# Complete Firmware System - Flow Diagram
+# Firmware System - Flow Diagram

 This document describes the integrated control flow of the complete firmware system including STM32 data logger and ESP32 IoT bridge.